tensorflow/community/rfcs/20190509-keras-saved-model.md

 1. Do we all agree on the API changes?
 2. Are there other aspects of the model that should be serialized/deserialized?
+3. Should `tf.saved_model.load` return a generic object or Keras model?
+4. Syncing common endpoints with tf.module